ttsmachida101/MovieGoers/README.md

 ## Features
-  Upon startup, the application shows a splash screen with the app-logo and you're given the choice of going to your profile screen or go to the list of movies avaiable.
-The movies list screen contains what is the list of movies which are currently playing in various locations.
+  -Upon startup, the application shows a splash screen with the app-logo and you're given the choice of going to your profile screen or go to the list of movies avaiable.
+  -The movies list screen contains what is the list of movies which are currently playing in various locations.
-  Each movie title is accompanied by a (poster) and a rating for the movie.
+  -Each movie title is accompanied by a (poster) and a rating for the movie.
 This is was one of our key tasks, for the user to be able to see the list of movies playing.
-Upon selecting a movie or selecting view theaters, the theaters where the movie is playing are showing.
+  -Upon selecting a movie or selecting view theaters, the theaters where the movie is playing are showing.
-  Upon selecting a location, the user can view the times and seat availability of the particular location.
+  -Upon selecting a location, the user can view the times and seat availability of the particular location.
 After this the customer can view the available seats for a selected location.
-If there are seats available the customer can book a seatm if not he will be notified of the full capacity and requested to select another screen(new).
+  -If there are seats available the customer can book a seatm if not he will be notified of the full capacity and requested to select another screen(new).
 After booking a seat the customer can now pick some concessions from a list of carefully selected combinations of concessions (new).
 After picking these, the customer can proceed to pay for their bill(new).
 They will have to enter their credit card information and then from there they can view a summary of their ticket and the summary.
 Another key developer task which we implemented.

  ## Authors